riyashetty15/Multiuser-ReActAI-Chatbot/README.md

 - Saving conversation history linked to a session ID.
 - Loading past threads when the user interacts again in the same session.
 ---
-## Benefits of Using LangGraph ReActAI
+## Benefits of Using LangGraph ReAct AI
 - Dynamic Task Handling: Automatically selects the appropriate tool for the query.
 - Context Awareness: Maintains session history for natural, multi-turn conversations.
 - Scalable Integration: Easily extendable to include more tools and APIs.